-The film studio where the Harry Potter film series was filmed was originally an old aircraft factory and runway where planes such as Mosquitos and Halifax Bombers were manufactured.
+The Film Studios which was home to the Harry Potter film series was originally an old aircraft factory which manufactured planes such as Halifax Bombers and Mosquitoes.

 The Harry Potter film series made Leavesden its home for more than ten years.
 As the books were still being released while the films were being made, the production crew saved many of the iconic sets, props and costumes that were created especially for the films - just in case they were ever needed later on in the series.